 Sambar is still self-funded.
-In the beginning I started looking for investors, but I felt like there was more to funding that just money.
-The more people became involved, the more the ideals behind Sambar were lost, especially if people were just investing for profit but didn’t share the values behind the brand.
+In the beginning I started looking for investors, but I felt like there was more to funding than money.
+The more people became involved, the more the ideals behind Sambar were lost, especially if people were investing for profit but didn’t share the values behind the brand.

-Investors typically look for profitability and optimisation first, and Sambar is about sustainability above everything else.
+Investors typically look for profitability and optimisation first and foremost, and Sambar is about sustainability and values above everything else.
 That was easily lost when they wanted to increase production to reduce costs, or switch to cheaper materials.
 These were compromises we weren’t prepared to make.